nmsteve/Percentage-Calc/README.md

 # Percentage-Calc
-A simple Percentage Calculator developed using JavaScript, HTML & CSS <br />
+A simple Percentage Calculator developed using JavaScript, HTML & CSS.The results are rounded off to two decimal places
-nmsteve.github.io/percentage-calc/